awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

               implementation ('com.amazonaws:aws-android-sdk-auth-ui:2.6.+@aar') { transitive = true }
             }

       #.
 In :file:`strings.xml`, add string definitions for your Facebook app ID and login protocol scheme.
-The value should contain your Facebook app ID in both cases, the login protocol value is always prefaced with :code:`fb`.
+The value for app_id is your Facebook app ID and the value for logic_protocol_scheme should be your Facebook app ID prefixed with :code:`fb`.

          .. code-block:: xml